Mohamedpr0/Age-Calculator/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 # License
 MIT
+# Acknowledgments
+This program utilizes Python's datetime module for date calculations.